 Checklist to proactively share new diverse vendor benefits:

 - Host milestone meetings with key leadership to listen and understand internal department pain.

 - Create a feedback loop to share how diverse businesses provide solutions as partners (beyond simply meeting MBE diversity spend).

 - Share the percentage of supplier diversity spend each project meets.
 Include how this percentage can add winning points to government RFP bids.

 - What ongoing projects can easily be put towards diversity spend (without onboarding multiple vendors)?

 #2.
-Find MBE Partners not Vendors
+Find Diverse Partners not Vendors

 The value of a committed partner is keeping supply logistics and other project timelines on track.
 When talking with stakeholders about what is working and what isn’t, ask about these concerns, too.
-Diversifying spend is an opportunity to seek out MBEs who want to support the operational and administrative needs of your project and team.
+Diversifying spend is an opportunity to seek out minorities who want to support the operational and administrative needs of your project and team.
 This includes minority-owned partners uncovering existing opportunities to increase diversity spend through subcontract and their vendor relationships.

-Clear project plan to kick-off MBE partners:
+Clear project plan to kick-off diverse partners: